juliaflejterska/sport-news/README.md

 ---

 SPORT NEWS is a React application that was created for the recruitment task.
-It is a <b> website with posts about the latest sport events </b> in some company with data fetched from <b> ‘JSONPlaceholder’ API </b> (https://jsonplaceholder.typicode.com/).
+It is a <b> website with posts about the latest sport events </b> in some company.
+All data is fetched from <b> ‘JSONPlaceholder’ API </b> (https://jsonplaceholder.typicode.com/).

 ---